OpenDSA/OpenDSA/RST/en/Graph/Floyd.rst

 calculate :math:`d(u, v)`.

-One solution is to run :term:`Dijkstra's algorithm` for finding the :term:`single-source shortest path` :math:`|\mathbf{V}|` times, each time computing the shortest path from a different start vertex.
+One solution is to run :term:`Dijkstra's algorithm` for finding the :term:`shortest path <single-source shortest paths problem>` :math:`|\mathbf{V}|` times, each time computing the shortest path from a different start vertex.
 If :math:`\mathbf{G}` is sparse